 - How to get fit and be able to pass the fitness test.

-FOR A LIMITED PERIOD ONLY we are able to give you our awesome 150-page ‘Interview Skills’ guide free of charge.
-This guide has been written by a former serving fire officer with over 17 years experience.
+FOR A LIMITED PERIOD ONLY we are able to give you our powerful 100+ page ‘Interview Skills’ guide free of charge.
+This guide contains all of the most common interview questions, each with detailed sample responses.
 It is the perfect guide to help you prepare for the tough police officer final interview!
 The guide is contained within your online recruitment suite.

-The guide has been specifically designed to show you how to get as fit as the UK’s police officers.
-This essential guide, which is included free of charge within your book, will show you how to plan your workouts in order to maximise your potential and pass the fitness tests.
+The concise guide has been specifically designed to show you how to get as fit as the UK’s police officers.
+This essential guide, which is included as a bonus within your book, will show you how to plan your workouts in order to maximise your potential and pass the fitness tests.
 Within this guide there is something for everyone and you don’t have to be a member of a gym to follow it.

-You will receive 30-days FREE ACCESS to our awesome online testing suite that will give you sample tests very similar to the Police Initial Recruitment Test (PIRT)!
-After the 30 days free trial is over the service is automatically charged at just £4.95 plus vat per month with no minimum term.
+As part of your order, you will receive 30-days FREE ACCESS to our awesome online testing suite that will give you 100s of sample tests very similar to the Police Initial Recruitment Test (PIRT)!
+After the 30-day free trial is over the service is automatically charged at just £5.95 plus vat per month with no minimum term.
+You may cancel at any time.
+If you cancel before the 30-day trial is up, you will not be charged.
 See our terms and conditions for more details.